Have you ever heard the term “render blocking” and didn’t know what it was?

 Also, make sure you choose the appropriate image format for your images.
 For example, JPEG is generally better for photographs, while PNG is better for graphics with transparent backgrounds.
 Using the appropriate image format can also help reduce the size of your images and improve the performance of your site.

 In Pressidium, we use our own Image smacking internal service that optimizes your media in a lossless way.
-It is enabled by default and automatically performs a number of optimizations on each individual image.
+We enable this service by default and it automatically performs optimizations after you upload an image.
+A bulk optimization of every existing image is also possible but you need to ask it through a support ticket.

 Enable lazy loading